radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 Use the following steps to confirm end-to-end behavior after setup is complete.

-1. On AD Server 1, choose a test user.
-Ensure that the user account is activated.
+1. On Active Directory 1, choose a test user.
+Ensure that the account is activated.
 2. Change the test user's password to a new password in Active Directory 1 (right-click the user → **Reset Password**).

    ![Reset Password context menu in Active Directory](Media/13-reset-password-context-menu.jpg)